DANIEL J. WOODS

 Dan Woods is a partner in the firm's Los Angeles office.
 An accomplished litigator and experienced trial lawyer, he has been honored with many prestigious awards and has been recognized by several leading legal publications.
 Benchmark Litigation recently named him one of the Top 100 Trial Lawyers in America.

 Mr. Woods tries jury and non-jury trials, and has considerable experience in appellate proceedings in both state and federal courts.
 He has litigated and tried many cases for financial institutions and religious organizations.
 He has considerable recent experience in litigating trade secret and employee mobility issues.

 Prior to entering private practice, Mr. Woods was a law clerk for the Honorable A. Andrew Hauk, US District Court, Central District of California, 1977-1978.
 Prior joining Musick, Peeler, Mr. Woods was a partner at a national law firm for many years and then a partner for 16 years at a global law firm, including nine years as the head of its litigation practice in Los Angeles.

 Mr. Woods' publications include:

-Author, Annual Updates to California Trial Practice: Civil Procedure During Trial, Continuing Education of the Bar, 1998 - 2012.
+Author, Annual Updates to California Trial Practice: Civil Procedure During Trial, California Continuing Education of the Bar, 1998 - 2014.

 Co-author, "Understanding the Repeal of Don't Ask Don't Tell, "Aspatore Special Report, 2011.